cosmos/sdk-tutorials/academy/xl-run-prod/5-run.md

 ## When to start

 You have launched your blockchain software, and the other validators have done the same, so when is the first block minted?
-This happens when validators representing at least [two thirds](https://hub.cosmos.network/main/resources/genesis.html#genesis-transactions) (67%) of the total staked amount are online.
+This happens when validators representing at least [two-thirds](https://hub.cosmos.network/main/resources/genesis.html#genesis-transactions) (67%) of the total staked amount are online.

 This means that, although you should coordinate with your peers for a convenient date and time to start, you need not narrow it down to the second.
 You can collectively agree to all start _on Tuesday_ and it will therefore start safely at some point on Tuesday.